aske-w/itu-minitwit/security-analysis.md

 1. Say sorry to the user and fix injections
 1. Give the exposed group member a security course and change all secrets
 1. Restart the server.
 Put a some DDoS protection in front, like a firewall or a CloudFlare.

+## C. Pen-Test Your System

+### Try to test for vulnerabilities in your project by using wmap, zaproxy, or any of the tools in the list of OWASP vulnerability scanning tools)

+We couldn't find any with wmap

+### Fix at least one vulnerability that you find; ideally one that is high in your prioritization cf. to your risk analysis

+We couldn't find one.